- posted by:

 The leadership induces feelings of shame and/or guilt in order to influence and/or control members.
 Often, this is done through peer pressure and subtle forms of persuasion.
 See here.

 Subservience to the leader or group requires members to cut ties with family and friends, and radically alter the personal goals and activities they had before joining the group.
 Yep.
-Christians don’t like hanging around non-believers.
+Some Christians don’t like hanging around non-believers.

 The group is preoccupied with bringing in new members.
 Door knockers.
 Enough said.